Lucashuang0802/COEN278-2017-Spring-Presentation/ADHD/Working with images.md

 ^ how about move the cancel button to the bottom and make it red

-What is some improvements you can think of?
+What are some improvements you can think of?

 ---

-# Date Presentation:
+# Data Presentation:

 ^
 - summary at the top
 - showing data at the bottom
+- edit, delete

 ![left fit](chart.png)